randomstring/FRC-Programming-Curriculum/Lessons/02-Lesson-Learning-Java-Resources.md

 ## Command Based, VS Code, and Java intro

-Here is a YouTube Tutorial series that is a good introduction to command based programming, using VS Code and ava.
+Here is a YouTube Tutorial series that is a good introduction to command based programming, using VS Code and Java.

    + Part 1: https://youtu.be/wW_djLkD1B8
    + Part 2: https://youtu.be/9MpJgUUsLZw